davidly/ti/README.md

 # ti

-Time It is a Windows command-line app that shows resource information about a process it spawns and then awaits its completion.
+Timing Info is a Windows command-line app that shows resource information about a process.
+TI spawns a process then awaits its completion.
+It's like a million other similar tools yet slightly different.

 Usage: ti app [arg1] [arg2] [...]
   Timing Info starts a process then displays information about that process after it exits